Truncated long-range percolation of words on the square lattice

 \subsection{Results}

-All the papers discussed in the previous section address the problem of percolation of words on fixed graphs with all edges present.
-In contrast, we investigate a more general framework by studying this problem on a random graph, introducing two layers of randomness.
+Previous works address percolation of words on fixed graphs with all edges present.
+Here, we consider a more general setting: percolation on a random graph, introducing two layers of randomness.
 First, a long-range bond configuration $\omega$ is sampled according to $\P^K$.
 Then, the occurrence of a word $\xi$ in $\omega$ is determined by the conditional measure $\P_p^{\omega}$.
-Formally, let $\P_{p}^K$ denote the probability measure on the space $(\Omega\times H,\sigma(\mathcal{F}\times\mathcal{H}))$.
-For every measurable rectangle $R_1\times R_2$, we have
+Formally, writing $\P_{p}^K$ for the probability measure on the space $(\Omega\times H,\sigma(\mathcal{F}\times\mathcal{H}))$, we have, for every measurable rectangle $R_1\times R_2$,